nadiamariduena/python-intro-2024-privat/z_decorators.md

 <br>
 <br>

-#### `@retry`:
+### 🟤 `@retry`:

 - - Custom decorator that allows you to automatically retry a function if it fails.
 Useful for handling transient errors in network operations or API calls.

 #### 🟣 QUESTION:  In ReactJS, failing to use useEffect when making API calls can lead to issues such as memory leaks.
-Is there a similar risk when using the @retry decorator in Python for handling retries?
-If so, how can this risk be mitigated?
+Is there a similar risk when using the <u>@retry decorator</u>  in Python for handling retries?

+- If so, how can this risk be mitigated?
 For example, consider a scenario where we're managing API calls to an ice cream store's inventory system.